New York Giants: 2016–present

 On January 14, 2016, the Giants announced that Ben McAdoo would become the team's head coach.
 He replaced Tom Coughlin, who had resigned the previous week.
-The Giants turned it around in 2016, ending their five-year playoff drought.
-The Giants later lost to the Green Bay Packers 38–13 in the Wild Card round.
+The Giants turned it around in 2016 with an 11–5 record, ending their five-year playoff drought.
+The Giants later lost to the Green Bay Packers 38–13 in the wild-card round.

 After having high expectations due to their 11–5 record in 2016, the Giants had an unexpected 0–5 start to the 2017 season, before pulling a massive upset versus the Denver Broncos at Sports Authority Field at Mile High for their first win of the season.
 However, during the Week 5 game against the Los Angeles Chargers, Odell Beckham Jr. fractured his ankle, an injury that ended his season.
 During the same game, the Giants also lost wide receivers Brandon Marshall and Dwayne Harris to season-ending injuries.
 The season was also marred by the suspensions of Dominique Rodgers-Cromartie and Janoris Jenkins.
 The Giants finished the 2017 season with a 3–13 record, the second-worst in the league.
-This was also the first time since 1983 in which the Giants finished the regular season with three or less wins, and their worst record since the 16 game season was adopted in the NFL.
+This was also the first time since 1983 in which the Giants finished the regular season with three or less wins, and their worst record since the 16-game season was adopted in the NFL.

-The season was also highlighted the controversial benching of longtime quarterback Eli Manning in Week 13, and the high-profile firings of head coach Ben McAdoo and General Manager Jerry Reese, who were the first mid-season staff firings since the 1976 Giants' season.
+The season was also highlighted by the controversial benching of longtime quarterback Eli Manning in Week 13, and the high-profile firings of head coach Ben McAdoo and general manager Jerry Reese, who were the first mid-season staff firings since the 1976 Giants' season.
 Manning was eventually renamed the starter in Week 14.
-Subsequently, the disastrous season led to the team being awarded the second overall pick in the 2018 NFL Draft, which they utilized to select Saquon Barkley from Penn State.
+Subsequently, the disastrous season led to the team being awarded the second overall pick in the 2018 NFL draft, which they utilized to select Saquon Barkley from Penn State.
 Despite Barkley's selection, several questions pertained into the following season around the team's offensive line and long-term future at quarterback.